Tropical Music: The Rise of Women Instrumentalists, Modern Genres, and the Guitar

 Historically in tropical music, women were not often known for their instrumentation.
 But today, women are pushing the guitar forward in these genres.

-This interview originally appeared in She Shreds Magazine Issue #18, released August 2019.
+This article originally appeared in She Shreds Magazine Issue #18, released August 2019.

 Looking into the progressions of tropical genres like cumbia, merengue, salsa, and bachata, women instrumentalists have often been excluded.
 And while women and non-binary artists are making great contemporary strides, the work of today’s musicians can be best appreciated within a more accurate context and lineage than has often been remembered.